DavidPitteloud/Deep_Learning/README.md

-# projg04
+# Deep Learning
-Deep Learning, Project, Group 4
+Deep Learning, Project in collaboration with Beaudelair

 **Please read the README**